 The group has four reportable segments, which are the four legal entities in the group: Fiji, Samoa, American Samoa and Tonga.
 In addition, revenues from external customers for each product or service line has been disclosed comprising: new vehicle, used vehicle, parts, tyres & batteries, service, panel, fuel, car rental, marine products, in-house operating lease vehicle revenue and sale and buy-back revenue.
 Segment revenues, expenses, assets and liabilities are those that are directly attributable to a segment.
 Segment assets include all assets used by that segment and consist primarily of operating cash, receivables, inventories, property, plant and equipment, net of related segment liabilities consisting primarily of trade and other creditors, employee entitlements and provisions.

-Notes to the Financial Statements For the Year Ended 31 March 2020
+Notes to the Financial Statements

 Note 5: Segment information (continued)

 (a) Operating segments (continued)